israkir/telemetry-simulator/docs/telemetry-trace-schema.md

 # Telemetry Data Trace: Schema and Examples

-This document describes the structure of the telemetry trace data in `traces.jsonl`: span schema, trace hierarchy, attribute semantics, and examples.
-It is aligned with the **Gentoro LLM Observability Semantic Conventions** defined in `src/simulator/scenarios/conventions/semconv.yaml` (schema version **1.0.0**).
+This document describes the structure of telemetry trace data produced by the simulator: span schema, trace hierarchy, attribute semantics, and examples.
+When exporting to file (e.g. `otelsim run --output-file traces.jsonl`), each line is one span in JSON Lines format.
+The schema is aligned with the **Gentoro LLM Observability Semantic Conventions** in `src/simulator/scenarios/conventions/semconv.yaml` (schema version **1.0.0**).

+**Vendor prefix:** Span and attribute names use the configurable vendor prefix (`VENDOR` env or `--vendor`, default `vendor`).
+The bundled config and semconv use the same structure; examples below use the `gentoro.*` prefix as in the convention.
+Replace with your prefix (e.g. `vendor.*`) when validating or querying.

 ---